10 Fun Activities for Bored Kids

 This is really cool, but you need a parent to help you.
 Ask for a broken machine.
 It can be a lawn mower or a tower computer or an old toy or bike.
 Then ask your parents for the tools you need.
 Before you start, go online and read about the safety steps you need to do the work.
 You might need eye protection or gloves.
 Then grab a screwdriver and get going!

 You’ll see how gadgets do what they do.
 You’ll learn about the insides of machines and maybe even figure out what is wrong with them.
-You’ll also learn how to use tools, something everyone needs to know.
+This also a great way to learn how to use tools, something everyone needs to know.
 Taking something apart is perfect for when your parents are doing a task beside you.

 2. Become an ornithologist.